CS3219-AY2324S1/ay2324s1-course-assessment-g43/src/question-service/README.md

-# Questions Service
+# Question Service

 ## Getting Started
-1. Ensure `.env` file is present in the root directory of the project.
+1. Ensure the `.env` file is present in the root directory of the project.
 The .env file should contain the following variables:
     ```
     PORT=
     DATABASE_URL=